Wondering what to do when you can’t sleep after head injury? Quality sleep offers many important benefits to brain injury patients.

 - At night, do not eat or watch TV in bed.

-If lifestyle changes are not enough to help you sleep, here are some non-pharmacological treatments that may work:
+If lifestyle changes are not enough to help you sleep, there are also some non-pharmacological treatments that may work, such as:

 - Herbal tea, especially chamomile, can help your mind relax enough to let you sleep.
 This can be especially helpful for patients struggling with anxiety.
 Try drinking some an hour or two before you go to bed.